Kristin Chenoweth in Concert - For The Girls

 Emmy and Tony Award winning actress and singer Kristin Chenoweth’s career spans film, television, voiceover and stage.
 In 2015, Chenoweth received a coveted star on The Hollywood Walk of Fame.
 In 2009, she received an Emmy Award for Best Supporting Actress in a Comedy Series for her role in “Pushing Daisies.”
 In 1999, she won a Tony Award for “You’re A Good Man, Charlie Brown” and she was also nominated for her original role of Glinda the Good Witch in “Wicked” in 2004.
 Chenoweth has been nominated for two Emmy Awards and for a People’s Choice Award for her role on “Glee.”
 In 2009, she wrote an upliftingly candid, comedic chronicle of her life so far, “A Little Bit Wicked,” which debuted on the New York Times Hardcover Non-Fiction Best Seller List.

-Upcoming, Chenoweth will star alongside Scott Wolf in the holiday film “A Christmas Love Story,” which is slated to debut on Hallmark Channel in November 2019 and the film “Holidate” which will premiere on Netflix in 2020.
-Her latest album “For The Girls” is set for release on September 27.
+Upcoming, Chenoweth will star alongside Scott Wolf in the holiday film “A Christmas Love Story,” which is slated to debut on Hallmark Channel in December 2019 and the film “Holidate” which will premiere on Netflix in 2020.
+Chenoweth recently released her latest album “For The Girls,” debuting at #3 on the Current Pop Albums chart and #11 on the Billboard Top Albums chart.
 The album is a heartfelt tribute to the great female singers throughout history, particularly some of Kristin’s heroes and friends.
 Guest artists include Ariana Grande, Dolly Parton, Jennifer Hudson and Reba McEntire.
 The album includes Chenoweth’s personally charged interpretations of classic songs identified with such iconic artists as Barbra Streisand, Lesley Gore, Linda Ronstadt, Dinah Washington, Dolly Parton and more.
 To celebrate the release of her new album “For The Girls,” Chenoweth will return to the Broadway stage this November in an eight-performance concert engagement.
 The limited engagement begins November 8 at the Nederlander Theatre and will continue through November 17.

 Chenoweth has performed to sold-out audiences across the world, including performances at Carnegie Hall and Royal Albert Hall.
 Chenoweth released “The Art of Elegance,” her album of American Songbook classics via Concord Records.
 The album debuted at #1 on Billboard’s Current Jazz and Traditional Jazz charts, and #1 on Amazon’s Vocal Pop chart.
 Chenoweth also returned to the stage in her limited engagement MY LOVE LETTER TO BROADWAY, at the Lunt-Fontanne Theatre, receiving rave reviews.
 In 2014, she released a CD and DVD of her own live concert performance, “Kristin Chenoweth: Coming Home.”
 Last December, Chenoweth performed with iconic The Tabernacle Choir and Orchestra in their annual Christmas concert.
 The concert will air on PBS and BYUtv this December 2019.